 HPS was tasked with completing a job that should have taken two and half weeks in just a one-week period—but this was nothing we couldn’t handle.
 Starting with the bottom of the skid, our field service crew relocated a 2-inch drain valve to the opposite side of the main valve.
 After we cut off the drain valve, we faced the remaining tube for welding, cleaned it, and manual TIG welded a new piece of 316L stainless steel tube in its place.

 We then faced, cleaned, and welded the old drain valve into its new home and piped out an automated steam trap from the new drain valve location.
 We also needed to orbital weld a pressure controller into a line in the middle of the skid, along with two new sanitary ferrules.
 In the last part of the steam piping orbital welding phase, we cut in and installed a new temperature sensor on the skid.

 All of the welds our team made were spot passivated, inspected, and documented to meet the FDA’s requirements for validated systems, as well as ASME BPE specifications.
 To make the documentation official, the inspection was borescoped and recorded by a third-party quality control team checking our work.

 With nothing but a small list of instructions and a few photographs for reference from the customer, the HPS foreman and crew knew how to get the job done.
 Our team is proud to have earned this level of trust with our customers — the kind that is only built after years of delivering high-quality, reliable systems.

 This customer trusted our team because they knew we were consistently safe in our processes and have had years of practical experience fabricating and installing bioprocessing equipment, sanitary pipe, and sanitary piping systems.
 With our qualified, detail-oriented craftsmen and meticulous, knowledgeable office staff, HPS is proud to be an industry-leading high-purity mechanical contractor specializing in biopharmaceutical orbital welding.

-To learn more about our past work or discuss your next project, reach out to the team today.
+To learn more about our past work or discuss your next project, reach out today.